Technocality/Windows-Fun/README.md

 ### RR, RickRoll

-This program plays the RickRoll song from YouTube over and over and over every second in your default browser.
+This program plays the RickRoll song from YouTube over and over and over every second in your default browser and creates a log of the times RickRolled.
 **This is stoppable** if you are quick enough.

 ### SP, Spam